Tai-Burkham/ASTROQUIZ/README.md

 - We need music for the game.
 Doesnt have to be anything fancy just music that either starts when play game is selected or when the game starts on main menu.

 ### Main
 - Need to add instructions on how to play the game as either a pop up after you hit play game or as static information on the main menu page.
+[DONE]

 ### Game
 - Need to add sound effects for game.
 We need sound for shooting, asteroid destruction, and ship destruction/damage.
 Use audacity to edit sound files.
 They should be either .mp3 or .wav